CSCfi/csc-user-guide/docs/computing/performance.md

   for Python programs
 * [nvprof](nvprof.md) is a command-line CUDA profiler and tracing tool for CUDA programs
+* [nsys](nvprof.md) is a command-line and graphical CUDA profiler and tracing tool for CUDA programs
 * [mpiP](mpip.md) is a lightweight MPI profiler
 * [IPM](ipm.md) is a lightweight MPI profiler